What is cell nucleus?

 Photo source: MDPI

-What is the biological function of nucleus?
+What is the biological function of cell nucleus?

 The main function of the nucleus is to store genetic information (DNA), passing this information precisely to its daughter cell through cell division, and coordinate the whole activities through controlling gene expression and protein synthesis.